 Blue hour begins at 8:58 am, golden hour begins at 9:30 am, Sunrise is at 10:36 am, Moonrise (41%) is at 10:20 am and golden hour ends at 3:03 pm.

 Our next stop will be the fishing village of Henningsvær, where we’ll grab our lunch (I suppose you’re hungry!), and walk to the planned shooting spot.

 Often affectionately referred to as the Venice of the North, Henningsvær’s charm lies in its unique layout, with a collection of islets interconnected by bridges, providing a stunning backdrop for its colorful wooden houses and a spectacular view of the surrounding mountains.

 The village, deeply rooted in maritime tradition, echoes with the history of fishing, and you can witness fishing boats returning to the harbor with their daily catches.

 Our shooting spot is located by a pier that has an incredible view of the sea, the boats, the colorful cabins and the mountains behind.
-Also the Sun is going down now, lighting the landscapes from the south as it sets.
+Also the Sun is getting a little bit higher now, lighting the landscapes from the south.

 Another option is to walk to the famous football field and fly your drone to capture an aerial view of the iconic village.

-Dinner at a local restaurant at Leknes to restore our energy before our Aurora photoscape.
+Dinner at a local restaurant to restore our energy before our Aurora photoscape.